 Patriots vs. Bills Odds

-According to oddsmakers from Bovada.lv, the Patriots are the clear favorite in this game, as they have odds of -10 points on the road against the Bills.
-The over/under total for this contest has been set at 51 points (View Matchup).
-The opening odds for this game had New England favored by just 7.5 points, but the spread has made a steady climb up to 10 points.
-The over/under total opened at 53 points, its peak.
-The total has not gotten lower than 51 points.
+According to oddsmakers from Bovada.lv, New England is favored on the road, as the Patriots are getting odds of -3 points against the Bills.
+The over/under total for the game has been set at 45 points (View Matchup).
+The opening odds for this game had the Patriots favored by 3 points.
+The spread hasn’t changed since.
+The over/under total also hasn’t changed since opening at 45 points.

 The Patriots capped off a week of turmoil by hammering the unbeaten Bengals, 43-17, last Sunday night.
 New England had looked rough prior to the game, but was back to looking like a contender in the win.
 The Patriots amassed 505 yards of offense in the win while holding Cincinnati to just 320 yards while forcing three turnovers.
 Tom Brady threw for 292 yards and two touchdowns to lead the offense while Stevan Ridley rushed for 113 yards and one touchdown.
 Rob Gronkowski added six receptions for 100 yards and one touchdown.